jadecobra/python_tdd_exercises/source/classes/classes.rst

     :emphasize-text: 30 35

     AssertionError:
-        'Hi, my name is jane doe and I am 30'
+        'Hello, my name is jane doe and I am 30'
-     != 'Hi, my name is jane doe and I am 35'
+     != 'Hello, my name is jane doe and I am 35'

   the age is the only thing that is different